-Even though nothing beats being in New England in the fall, that sadly isn't a possibility for everyone.
-Fortunately, the internet can transport you to scenic spots to join the throngs of "leaf peepers" who descend on the U.S. Northeast each autumn.
-A number of organizations have set up "Leaf Cams" on the web so you can follow the season's progression from the comfort of your own home.
+Nothing beats being in New England in the fall, but that sadly isn't a possibility for everyone.
+Fortunately, "Leaf Cams" can transport you to scenic spots to join the throngs of "leaf peepers" who descend on the U.S. Northeast each autumn, allowing you to follow the season's progression from the comfort of your own home.

 These webcam snapshots and live streaming video images can also be helpful if you are headed out to explore New England or New York State in the fall, providing a sneak preview of what you'll see when you arrive.
 Because many factors influence the speed at which autumn's colors blaze and fade, webcams provide up-to-date visual information that can help you to pinpoint the best places for an autumn drive or hike.

 A handful of webcams will give you local views of New England's finest fall foliage, and two bonus cameras let you leaf peep in nearby New York Wherever you're planning to spend fall in the Northeast, you can make sure you're arriving to see fall foliage at its peak.